7 Essential Tips to Help Plan for Back-To-School

-3. Clothing: Do children need new clothes/shoes/boots/raincoats/sports gear for fall?
+3. Clothing: Do children need new clothes/shoes/boots/raincoats/sports gear for Fall and into Winter?

-Do they have enough masks for bus rides and school/daycare?
+Do they have everything they need for bus rides and school/daycare?
 Extra-curricular activities: What are the protocols?
 What supplies will the kids need?

-4. Mealtime/lunches: Do you need new containers, lunch bags, knapsacks for kids to bring to school?
+4. Mealtime/lunches: Do you need new containers, lunch bags, and backpacks for kids to bring to school?
 What foods would you like to stock up on?

 3. Get Inspired with Easy Lunch Ideas

 Lunchtime ideas can quickly get stale when you’re not inspired with new ideas for the kids to try.
-A great way to keep things fresh is to have an ongoing list of new sandwich recipes or easy lunch meals that you can send along to school each day.
-Check out our Wonder® Wins-sandwich inspiration from Wonder® parents across Canada that we couldn’t help but share.
+A great way to keep things fresh is to have an ongoing list of new sandwich recipes or easy lunch meals that you can send along to school each day (you can even plan ahead with our trusty printable meal planner).
+Check out some sandwich recipe inspiration from Wonder® parents across Canada that we couldn’t help but share.

 4. Take Stock and Stock Up!

-Check out more ideas for family meals under $20.
+Check out more ideas for Kid Friendly Recipes under $20

 It’s a great idea to freeze a few make-ahead meals in case you’re having a frazzled week and won’t have a spare minute to cook.
 Soups or vegetable/meat chilli freeze and reheat really well and save a lot of time on busy days.
 You can also try delicious Kid and Freezer-Friendly Enchiladas—they’re wholesome, cheesy, not spicy, and easy to make!